-Exploring the "Big Muddy" by canoe or kayak is something you'll never forget.
-It is an adventure drawing paddlers from around the world.
+Exploring the "Big Muddy" by canoe or kayak is a great way to see what Lewis and Clark may have experienced during their 1804 and 1806 travels.
 This recreational activity, however, is not for the novice paddler, and requires appropriate watercraft.
 If there is one thing that the Missouri demands, it is respect.

 Conditions - Please read this!